Robby Ameen: Early life and education

+Ameen was born in 1960 in New Haven, Connecticut.
+He first studied drum set with CJ Everett at a local music school.
+At the age of twelve, he performed the Edgar Varese percussion piece Ionisation under the baton of conductor Nicolas Slonimsky.

+When Ameen was fifteen, he learned that the jazz drummer Ed Blackwell was teaching nearby at Wesleyan University and started going to his house for the next couple of years.
+While at Yale University, he studied classical percussion with Fred Hinger, longtime principal timpanist with the Metropolitan Opera.
+He earned a BA in Literature from Yale University in 1982.

 Career

-Robby Ameen has currently recorded 10 records as a leader or co-leader.
+Robby Ameen has currently recorded ten records as a leader or co-leader.
 As a sideman, he has appeared on hundreds of records with such artists as Ruben Blades, Dizzy Gillespie, Dave Valentin, Eddie Palmieri, Paul Simon, Jack Bruce, Kip Hanrahan, Conrad Herwig, Carly Simon, Mongo Santamaria, Hilton Ruiz, Kirsty MacColl, and many others.
 As a session musician Ameen has recorded numerous jingles, film scores, and TV music, including the popular HBO series Sex and the City.

 As an educator, Ameen is the co-author with bassist Lincoln Goines of the best-selling instructional book “Funkifying the Clave: Afro-Cuban drums for Bass and Drums” (Alfred Music), and the follow-up DVD, “Funkifying the Clave: Afro-Cuban drums for Bass and Drums” (Alfred Music).

-He is an international clinician and percussion/drum festival participant, including the Modern Drummer Festival and PASIC.
-He is currently on the faculty at Mason Gross School of the Arts at Rutgers University.
+He is an international clinician and percussion/drum festival participant, including the Modern Drummer Festival and PASIC and also serves as a faculty member of Mason Gross School of the Arts at Rutgers University.

+Ameen began playing professionally as a teenager in New Haven and moved to New York City in 1981.
+He joined Dave Valentin's band in 1983, with whom he recorded and toured until Valentin's death in 2017.
+In 1985, Ruben Blades decided to add drums on his second Seis del Solar record, Escenas, whereupon Blades asked Ameen to become a permanent member of his band.
+This was one of the first salsa bands to incorporate a drumset in what was primarily a percussion-based rhythm section.
+In the same year, Ameen started his longtime relationship with Kip Hanrahan with whom he would tour and record 17 records.
+Through Hanrahan he worked with Jack Bruce, eventually joining Bruce's Cuicoland Express band in the 2000s.

+Ameen has also collaborated with trombonist Conrad Herwig, whom he met at the Interlochen Center for the Arts in 1975.
+While Ameen continues to work steadily as a session drummer and sideman, he has also been focusing on composing and working as a bandleader.